zieglerjef/PS6/README.md

 # PS6

-Check out the `DevelopmentFile.R` in the main directory for instructions of:
+Check out the `DevelopmentFile.R` in the main directory for instructions to:

 1) Create package on your own

 2) Install package to computer

-3) Examples showing the functionality of package
+3) Find examples showing the functionality of package